How it started

 Do you have a dream?
 Well it will be likely to stay that way......

-At first people told me it would never work, but what happened next was great.
+At first people told me it would never work, as jewellery design is a pretty saturated industry, but what happened next was great.
 I had a lot of positive feedback for my ideas.
-I decided that I would really go for it; after all what was the worst that could happen? -If it failed I could always go back to being a teacher.
+I decided that I would really go for it; after all what was the worst that could happen?
+If it failed at least I had tried.

 What will YOU plan to make your dream come true?
 Set YOUR intention today.